tousifanaam/word-game-helper/README.md

 # reason
 We if you have played that game where you have to enter a word starting with certain character of certain no. of characters.
 This can relax your brain and do the thinking.

+# start.sh
+A windows user with git-bash and pyhton3 installed in the system, can simply click on it and use the program.